Tanz0rz/haxe-fmod/docs/index.md

 FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) describes every FMOD function, type, and guide, and the [haxefmod for FMOD docs](https://github.com/Tanz0rz/haxe-fmod/tree/master/extension) browser extension adds a Haxe tab there with the haxefmod signature for each of them.
 Every haxefmod method that wraps an FMOD function keeps the FMOD name, so a page there maps directly onto a class here.

 These pages cover only what the library adds on top of FMOD: setup, the facade, the runtime layer, the conventions every handle follows, the engine components, and the command line.
-Nothing here repeats an FMOD function's documentation.

 ## Three tiers